 In the Tarot deck, the Hierophant card is one that signals tremendous significance, but not necessarily as much substance.
 Whatever the hierophant might claim, we're all just as bewildered before god.
 The divine has no definite location, so there's no way anybody could be nearer to it than others.
 The Tarot Hierophant is the head of rituals, but the essence of any spiritual path is what each of us makes of it inside ourselves.
 That's a temple no hierophant can make his abode.

 If the Tarot Hierophant card refers to an event, it's a moment of great symbolic significance, which can lead to triumph or to debasement.
+The importance of it must be respected, or things are unlikely to go your way.
+Still, your own influence is minimal.
+Things beyond your reach and ability are involved.
 There's not much more to do than hope for the best - and make sure not to offend anyone.

 Pope Gregorius I. Painting by Francisco de Zurbaran, 1627.

 A. E. Waite about the Tarot Hierophant Card